 Not all plant seeds are ready to sprout as soon as you put them in the soil.
 Some hard-shelled seeds need a bit more coaxing and some need a temperature change to trigger the end of dormancy.
-Scarification, cracking the hard outer shell, and stratification, fooling seeds into thinking they've been through winter, are two easy to do techniques that will save you a lot of frustration when starting seeds.
-Here's how they work.
+Scarification (cracking the hard outer shell) and stratification (fooling seeds into thinking they've been through winter) are two simple techniques that will save you a lot of frustration when starting seeds.